The Besançon Franche-Comté International Music Festival was at the forefront of innovation in 2004 with the creation of a composer’s residence.

 Together with a number of local partners, the Festival holds audiences, conferences, and masterclasses for pupils at the region’s music schools and conservatories, primary schools, secondary schools, and colleges, as well as the Université de Franche-Comté.

-Camille Pépin, in residence for the 2020/2021 period, is the ninth composer in residence at the Festival.
+Alexandros Markeas is the tenth composer in residence at the Festival.

 Partners of the residence